 \section{6.~~Outlook}

-We constructed a new supersymmetry index for symmetric orbifold CFTs---the resolved elliptic genus (REG)---and argued for its protection using the precise action of the twist-sector exactly marginal operators.
-For the D1-D5 CFT on $T^4$, we demonstrated detailed matching between the CFT and supergraviton spectra in each $\rho$-sector below the black-hole threshold---the first such matching since the MEG is trivial in this region~\cite{Maldacena:1999bp}.
+We constructed a new supersymmetry index for the D1-D5 CFT on $T^4$---the resolved elliptic genus (REG)---and argued for its protection using the precise form of the twisted-sector exactly marginal operators.
+We demonstrated detailed matching between the CFT and supergraviton spectra in each $\tj$-sector below the black-hole threshold---the first such matching since the MEG is trivial in this region~\cite{Maldacena:1999bp}.
 This is further evidence that the REG is protected.
-In fact, we found that many $\rho$-sectors even enjoy an enhanced CFT-supergraviton matching.
-Above the threshold, we showed that the REG resolves the black-hole microstates visible in the MEG into multiple distinct $\rho$-sectors.
+In fact, we found that many $\tj$-sectors even enjoy an enhanced CFT-supergraviton matching.
+Above the threshold, we showed that the REG resolves the black-hole microstates visible in the MEG into multiple distinct $\tj$-sectors.

-The REG finds a natural description in the Schur-Weyl formalism developed in this Letter which, with minimal modifications, should be applicable to general symmetric orbifold theories---for studies spaces of such theories relevant to holography~\cite{Belin:2019rba}.
-In particular, it should be applicable to the D1-D5 CFT on $K3$.
-While the theory's Hilbert space (as defined from its torus orbifold description) does not totally factorize into left- and right-movers (contrary to the assumption of \eqref{eq:Hn_LxR}), a slightly modified formalism should still apply.
+The REG finds a natural description in the Schur-Weyl formalism developed in this Letter which, with minimal modifications, should be applicable to general symmetric orbifold theories---for studies spaces of such theories relevant to holography see \textit{i.e.}~\cite{Belin:2019rba}.
+In particular, it should be applicable to the D1-D5 CFT on $K3$; while the theory's Hilbert space (as defined from its torus orbifold description) does not totally factorize into left- and right-movers (contrary to the assumption of \eqref{eq:Hn_LxR}), a slightly modified formalism should still apply.
 We hope to report progress on this is the near future.

-A pressing question is the REG's gravity dual~\footnote{For recent developments on the bulk computations of supersymmetry indices, see {\it e.g.} \cite{Cabo-Bizet:2018ehj}}.
-The fugacity $u$ in \eqref{eq:REG_DMVV} counts the right-moving state $\ket*{\Ad}$ charged under $SU(2)_2$ (associated with the bulk $T^4$), but its bulk meaning is unclear and deserves further study.
+An interesting question is whether the REG has a gravity dual~\footnote{For recent developments on the bulk computations of supersymmetry indices, see {\it e.g.} \cite{Cabo-Bizet:2018ehj}}.
+The fugacity $x$ in \eqref{eq:REG_DMVV} counts representations of $\widetilde{su}(2)_2$ associated with the bulk $T^4$, but its bulk meaning is unclear and deserves further study.

 Because of the D1-D5 CFT's central role in the study of black hole microstate physics, the REG opens a broad avenue of applications and investigations, potentially providing a new handle on longstanding and actively pursued problems---including the lifting problem \cite{Hampton:2018ygz,Benjamin:2021zkn,Guo:2019pzk,Gaberdiel:2024nge,Guo:2022ifr}, fortuity \cite{Chang:2025rqy}, BPS chaos \cite{Chen:2024oqv}, the holographic dictionary for multi-center configurations \cite{Dabholkar:2009dq, Bena:2011zw, Denef:2007vg}, AdS$_3\times S^3\times S^3\times S^1$ holography \cite{Murthy:2025moj,Eberhardt:2017pty,Eberhardt:2018sce}, and the relation to the generalized supergravity index \cite{Hughes:2025car}.
 We hope to report progress on these subjects in the future.